-For the latest policy updates refer to the Department of Immigration and Border Protection.
+While in detention, asylum seekers undergo health and security checks.
 People who arrive without a visa and choose to return to their home country can do so at any time.

 Children in Immigration Detention

-Community detention describes the process where the government houses people without visas within communities whilst their visa application is processed.
-In the community people are able to access essential services such as food, medical supplies and education.
+Community detention describes the process where the government houses people without visas within communities while their visa application is processed.
+While living in the community, they are usually are able to access essential services such as food, medical supplies and education.
 Children can attend school.

 Asylum Seeker Resource Centre » Statistics

-Australian Human Rights Commission » Asylum seekers, refugees and human rights: Snapshot Report 2013
+Australian Human Rights Commission - Asylum Seekers, Refugees and Human Rights: Snapshot Report (2nd Edition) 2017